prady8339/custord/README.md

 # Custord

-Custord is a comprehensive customer engagement solution designed to streamline communication between businesses and customers.
+Custord is a comprehensive customer engagement solution to streamline business and customer communication.
 It is developed as a Facebook Helpdesk application.

 ## Table of Contents